Health Information Overload After Diagnosis | What If The Research Is Making You Sicker?

 Knowledge is not the same as a to-do list.
 Not every connection you learn about requires immediate investigation, and not every rabbit hole deserves your energy right now.

 I know that advice is easier to hear when you have a medical team you trust, and I also know that many of you don't.
 Not yet.
 Maybe you're still searching for a specialist who takes your symptoms seriously.
 Maybe you've been dismissed so many times that online communities feel like the only place where anyone actually listens.
-Maybe you're coordinating your own care across providers who don't talk to each other, and the reason you're doing so much research is because no one else is connecting the dots for you.
+Maybe you're coordinating your own care across providers who don't talk to each other, and the reason you're doing so much research is that no one else is connecting the dots for you.
 I see that.
 That's real, and it's one of the biggest failures of our healthcare system when it comes to complex conditions like endometriosis.

 If you're building a care team from scratch, which so many endo patients are, bring that document with you.
-And if you need help figuring out where to start or how to prioritize what to pursue next, that's exactly the kind of thing we help patients navigate, you don't have to do this alone.
+And if you need help figuring out where to start or how to prioritize what to pursue next, that's exactly the kind of thing we help patients navigate.
+You don't have to do this alone.

 You can say, "I know there's a lot I want to explore eventually, but right now I need help with this" and that's not abandoning the other questions.
 That's being strategic.
 That's how you move forward without spinning in place.